openedx/edx-platform/doc/public/course_data_formats/jsinput.rst

 In the customresponse example above, this means cfn will be passed this answer as `ans`.

+If the `gradefn` function throws an exception when a student attempts to submit a problem, the submission is aborted, and the student receives a generic alert.
+The alert can be customised by making the exception name `Waitfor Exception`; in that case, the alert message will be the exception message.

 **IMPORTANT** : the `gradefn` function should not be at all asynchronous, since this could result in the student's latest answer not being passed correctly.
 Moreover, the function should also return promptly, since currently the student